bitcoin-dot-org/developer.bitcoin.org/devguide/block_chain.rst

 Chaining blocks together makes it impossible to modify transactions included in any block without modifying all subsequent blocks.
 As a result, the cost to modify a particular block increases with every new block added to the block chain, magnifying the effect of the proof of work.

-The :term:`proof of work <Proof of work>` used in Bitcoin takes advantage of the apparently random nature of cryptographic hashes.
+The :term:`proof of work` used in Bitcoin takes advantage of the apparently random nature of cryptographic hashes.
 A good cryptographic hash algorithm converts arbitrary data into a seemingly random number.
 If the data is modified in any way and the hash re-run, a new seemingly random number is produced, so there is no way to modify the data to make the hash number predictable.

 To prove you did some extra work to create a block, you must create a hash of the block header which does not exceed a certain value.
 For example, if the maximum possible hash value is 2256 − 1, you can prove that you tried up to two combinations by producing a hash value less than 2255.

 In the example given above, you will produce a successful hash on average every other try.
 You can even estimate the probability that a given hash attempt will generate a number below the :term:`target <nBits>` threshold.
 Bitcoin assumes a linear probability that the lower it makes the target threshold, the more hash attempts (on average) will need to be tried.

-New blocks will only be added to the block chain if their hash is at least as challenging as a :term:`difficulty <Difficulty>` value expected by the consensus protocol.
+New blocks will only be added to the block chain if their hash is at least as challenging as a :term:`difficulty` value expected by the consensus protocol.
 Every 2,016 blocks, the |network| uses timestamps stored in each block header to calculate the number of seconds elapsed between generation of the first and last of those last 2,016 blocks.
 The ideal value is 1,209,600 seconds (two weeks).

 -  If it took fewer than two weeks to generate the 2,016 blocks, the expected difficulty value is increased proportionally (by as much as 300%) so that the next 2,016 blocks should take exactly two weeks to generate if hashes are checked at the same rate.